 After all of the hype of the last few months, how could I NOT watch Oprah?
 Although I missed last night’s episode, and probably won’t see tomorrow night’s either, I was determined to watch a least one episode.

 “How was it?”, my friend asked as we chatted on the phone later in the evening.
 “It was actually pretty good”, I told her.
-I really like the way Oprah seems genuinely committed to bring a little magic into people’s lives, and how she never forgets her impoverished roots.
+I really like the way Oprah seems genuinely committed to bringing a little magic into people’s lives, and how she never forgets her impoverished roots.
 I raised my eyes at the yoga on the beach at Byron Bay scene, but that’s all because of my own personal North Coast “baggage” more than anything to do with the program.
-Otherwise it was quite an interesting program, the scenery looked great, I definitely decided I must go and see those penguins near Melbourne some time, and boy, did Oprah look pissed off when the chopper ran out of fuel when she was atop the Sydney Harbour Bridge.
+Otherwise, it was quite an interesting program, the scenery looked great, I definitely decided I must go and see those penguins near Melbourne some time, and boy did Oprah look pissed off when the chopper ran out of fuel when she was atop the Sydney Harbour Bridge.

 My friend and I then got into a chat about Oprah and the nature of her relationship with her friend Gayle, which is often speculated to have certain Sapphic qualities.
 “What’s happened to the husband – Stedman?”, my friend asked.
-“Oh I don’t know, although I don’t think he’s been around for a while”.
+“Oh, I don’t know, although I don’t think he’s been around for a while”.